pirafrank/fpiracom/_posts/2019-06-03-wwdc19-keynote-announcements.md

     - *HomeKit Secure Video*: your home videos are analyzed locally on your HomeKit hub device (HomePod, AppleTV or iPad) and only the analysis result is uploaded to your iCloud account and made available to apps.
 Them won't get the original video and it is never uploaded on to the cloud
     - HomeKit coming to routers, it actually is a firewall to stop private home-related data going out

+iOS 13 will be available as a free update for iPhone 6S, SE and later and the recently announced iPod Touch 7th gen.

 #### iPadOS 13 exclusive features

 Besides iOS improvements coming to iPhone and iPod Touch, the ones below are iPad exclusives.